stevapple/swift-tencent-scf-runtime/README.md

 public typealias StringClosure = (SCF.Context, String, @escaping (Result<String, Error>) -> Void) -> Void
 ```

-This design allows for additional event types as well, and such SCF implementation can extend one of the above protocols and provided their own `ByteBuffer` -> `In` decoding and `Out` -> `ByteBuffer` encoding.
+This design allows for additional event types as well, and such SCF implementation can extend one of the above protocols and provided their own `ByteBuffer` -> `Event` decoding and `Output` -> `ByteBuffer` encoding.

 ### Context